-Location sensing is a mature enough field to define a space within a taxonomy that is generally populated by existing systems, as Table 1 shows.
+Location sensing is a mature enough field to define a space within a taxonomy that is generally populated by existing systems, as Tables 1 and 2 have shown.
 As such, future work should generally focus on lowering cost, reducing the amount of infrastructure, improving scalability, and creating systems that are more flexible within the taxonomy.
-This does not imply, however, that location sensing is a solved problem or that further advancements are simply a matter of rote technology improvement.
-Rather, location sensing is now entering an exciting phase in which cross-pollination with ideas from other computer science and engineering disciplines motivates future research.
+This does not imply, however, that location-sensing is a solved problem or that further advancements are simply a matter of rote technology improvement.
+Rather, location-sensing is now entering an exciting phase in which cross-pollination with ideas from other computer science and engineering disciplines motivates future research.

-Sensor fusion
+6.1 Sensor fusion